dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

 For thermal stability assays, triplicate aliquots of freshly-purified proteins in enzyme storage buffer at concentrations ranging from 0.01 to 0.1 mg/mL were incubated at 8 temperatures in 2.5 C increments between 30 C and 50 C in a thermal cycler (BioRad).
 After 30 minutes, proteins were transferred to assay plates containing 100 mM pNPG in enzyme storage buffer.
 The rate of pNP production was monitored over 60 minutes and a linear fit to the data was determined by Gen5 software.

 For each BglB variant, triplicate rates at 8 temperatures were normalized to the [0,1] interval and fit to the logistic equation `1/(1+exp(-k*(x-x0)))` using least squares (accessed via SciPy's `curve_fit`) to determine the parameters Tm (midpoint) and k (kurtosis) and one-standard-deviation errors from fitted values.
 Michaelis-Menten parameters for each mutant were determined as described previously [Carlin].
-Mutants for whom Michaelis-Menten parameters were previously reported use values from the publication.
+Mutants for whom Michaelis-Menten parameters were previously reported use values from the referenced publication.

-## Computational modeling and feature generation using Rosetta and FoldX

-Three separate approaches to modeling the 128 mutants were taken in this study.
-In the first, 100 molecular models of each mutant enzyme were generated using the Rosetta Molecular Modeling Suite by Monte Carlo optimization of total system energy using enzyme design protocols as reported in our previous work [Carlin].
-The lowest 10 of total system energy were selected for feature generation and a total of 50 features were calculated for each protein model.
-In a second approach, mutants were generated and scored using benchmarked [Kellogg] Rosetta ddG application, which generates 50 models and averages the best 3 models to provide a feature set of 13 features.
-In a third approach, models were generated and scored using FoldX PSSM application, which generates a feature set of 13 features per model.
-The lowest energy model was selected for feature generation.

-### Machine learning methods

-Elastic net for Tm

-Random forests for expression

 # Results